Stph2001/Stph2001/README.md

 ## 🙋‍♂️ About Me

-I'm a passionate Full Stack Developer, and currently a Software Engineering Student.
-I am interested in developing new things which excite me a lot.
-I love exploring new technologies, and I like to stay on top of latest trends :)
+I'm a passionate Data Scientist and AI developer, and currently a Computer Science Student.
+I am interested in developing AI models or algorithms that make the best decisions for any people problem.
+I love to explore the new technological advances that appear in the world and I am always on top of new trends.

 - 📫 How to reach me **stephanoml@hotmail.com**
 <br/>